pulumi/pulumi-hugo/themes/default/content/blog/managing-github-with-pulumi/index.md

    repos:
 ```

-This could be read into our Pulumi program as follows:
+This can be read into our Pulumi program as follows:

 ```go
 // TeamPermissions describes a github team and the levels of permissions available (i.e. admin, maintain)